Skip to main content

 Entry requirements

-The DrPP course is suitable for applicants who may have substantial industry experience and wish to study a doctora -level qualification that relates directly to and draws from their professional practice.
+The DrPP course is suitable for applicants who may have substantial industry experience and wish to study a doctoral-level qualification that relates directly to and draws from their professional practice.

 The admission criteria to the DrPP course is outlined below:

 • all applicants, both UK based and international will take part in a pre-admission discussion designed to explore student expectations and appropriateness for the course.
-This takes place through the use of digital platforms for international students
+This takes place through the use of digital platforms.

 • applicants whose first language is not English will need to satisfy the English language requirements which are a minimum overall score of 6.5 IELTS and 5.5 in each band